marina-go-al/gate-detection/README.md

 `mainTest.py`: execute this file for testing.

 `postprocessing_images.py`: file that converts the predictions after running `mainTest.py` from 1-channel images to 3-channel images and resizes them to the desired size to then be able to plot the ROC curves.
+The results from running this file are deployed in `data/ROC_dataset/`

 `ROC_curves.py`: file for plotting the ROC curve for a particular model.